Book Excerpt: Sleep a Bit, Eat a Bit (Tumba Machet, Chaba Machet)

 “Oinam Kabi, your father’s cousin, helped us to build our house.
 He was familiar with Meitei Yumsharol, a guidebook on traditional Meitei house construction.
 A beloved brother to your father, he was always there to help us, whether it was building or renovating our house, digging a pit, constructing our granary, or offering guidance on astrological charts.
 He had a deep knowledge of kundalis and could read these birth charts.
 It was because of him that we could swiftly shift to our own modest dwelling—a simple kucha structure with galvanised steel roofing.”

 We used to affectionately call Baba’s cousin Ipal Kabi.
 Whenever he visited us, he delighted us with humorous anecdotes and captivating historical tales.
 A master storyteller, he was a professional reciter of the Mahabharata.
-He recounted his experiences during the Japanese air raids1 in Imphal during the Second World War, when he was just a young boy.
+He recounted his experiences during the Japanese air raids 1 in Imphal during the Second World War, when he was just a young boy.
 We listened eagerly as he vividly described the sirens blaring to warn of approaching Japanese aircraft, the occasional bombings, and how he and others sought refuge in pits and makeshift trenches for shelters.
 He would often chuckle, noting that even Baba had not yet been born during those tumultuous times.

 Coming back to Ima’s narration, I vividly recall her story: “Your father used to take me to his quarters in Jiribam by flight.
 One particularly harrowing journey I will never forget was from Imphal to Silchar.
 Due to bad weather conditions, our flight was diverted from Imphal to Guwahati since landing at Silchar was not possible.
 The plane encountered severe turbulence for about three hours, shaking violently.
 At one point, it became so dark that I, along with all the other passengers, felt immense fear.
 Finally, after what seemed like an eternity, we safely landed in Guwahati, much to our relief.
 To compensate for the ordeal, the airline arranged rooms for us at a five-star hotel and bore all expenses.
 At the hotel, your father was concerned that I might struggle with the cutlery and table manners, but I managed by observing and following his lead—later, he admitted his unnecessary worry.
 We were served tea in our room, had lunch, went for an outing and shopping at Guwahati Bazaar, and then had dinner.